chemical-labs/mars-nature/README.md

 # mars-nature
-Simple application for check weather condition in mars
+Application for check living condition in mars